shelleywong/CSCI211-Course-Materials/Programs/program05.md

 * the checker's break
 * a reference to an ofstream (an output file stream to be used for output; all non-error output is written to the file given on the command line).<br>

 Checkers can be implemented as an array of `Checker` structs.
 This struct must contain a pointer to their current `Cust`.
 If the checker is not serving anyone, its `Cust` pointer should be NULL.
-Since you don't know how many checkers there are until run time, you cannot create this array until run time:
+Since you don't know how many checkers there are until run time, you cannot create this array until run time.
+You can create the array of Checker structs and initialize all Checkers at the beginning of the simulation function, before you run the main simulation:
 ```cpp
 void run_simulation(Pqueue &arrival_queue, int num_checkers, int break_duration, ostream &os)
 {